ccallawa/alyvix_doc/index.rst

 :ref:`Getting Started <getting_started_top>` page.
 It will get you up and running and prepare you to implement Alyvix in your environment.

-..
-If you want to understand the capabilities of Alyvix more in depth, the :ref:`Alyvix Concepts <concepts_top>` page is the place to start.

-..
-For more extended examples of specific, real-world use cases that you can build upon to implement more sophisticated or targeted scenarios, take a look at the :ref:`Tutorials <tutorials_top>` page.
+For more extended, video-based example tutorials on the basics of using Alyvix, real-world use cases you might use in production, and operations-oriented explanations of Alyvix features, take a look at the :ref:`Videos and Tutorials <videos_and_tutorials_top>` page.

-The sections on test cases contain detailed information about using the various Alyvix interfaces to create and execute them.
+The sections on test case building and execution contain more in-depth details and explanations about using Alyvix Editor and Alyvix Robot to create and execute test cases.

 For information on how to get in touch with us, as well as with the Alyvix community, the :ref:`Getting in Touch <getting_in_touch_top>` page has everything you need.
 If there's anything